bitcoin-dev-project/bitcoiner-intro-to-rust/09_references_and_borrowing_02.md

 ### Quiz
 1. *Rust enforces a simple, yet important rule when it comes to passing references and that is <u>**single writer OR multiple readers**</u>.
 In other words, you can have many different immutable, shared references to an object OR you can have just *one* mutable reference at any given time.
 You can't have both a shared reference and a mutable reference at the same time.
 Why do you think that might be?
 What is an example of a problem that could occur if there is a mutable reference and shared reference to the same object?*
-2. *What do you think would happen if we attempted to modify the vector while we have a slice that points to it?
+2. *What do you think would happen if we attempted to modify the vector while we have a slice that borrows a reference to it?
 Experiment and see what happens.
 Can you explain why the compiler is returning an error and the meaning of that error?*

 ### Additional Reading
 * https://exercism.org/tracks/rust/concepts/mutability